 Our company was founded in 1996.
-Our business has grown since our inception, as reflected by our employee headcount, which increased to 699 as of July 1, 2006, from 588 employees at the end of fiscal 2004.
+Our business has grown since our inception, as reflected by our employee headcount, which increased to 735 as of September 30, 2006, from 623 employees as of October 1, 2005.
 As a "fabless" semiconductor company, we rely on third-party semiconductor fabricators in Asia, and to a lesser extent the United States, to manufacture the silicon wafers that reflect our IC designs.
 Each wafer contains numerous die, which are cut from the wafer to create a chip for an IC.
 We rely on third-parties in Asia to assemble, package, and, in the substantial majority of cases, test these devices and ship these units to our customers.
-We also rely on third-party providers of software to supply a complete AeroFONETM mobile handset solution to our customers.
 We have increased the portion of testing performed by such third parties, which facilitates faster delivery of products to our customers (particularly those located in Asia), shorter production cycle times, lower inventory requirements, lower costs and increased flexibility of test capacity.

 Our product set has expanded to a broad portfolio targeting mobile handset and broad-based mixed-signal applications.
 Our expertise in analog-intensive, high-performance, mixed-signal ICs enables us to develop highly differentiated solutions that address multiple markets.
-For example, our silicon direct access arrangement (DAA) product family is optimized for the personal computer (PC) modem market; our ISOmodemâ family of embedded modems has been widely adopted by satellite set-top box manufacturers; our ProSLIC® products have gained market share in VoIP residential equipment; and our Aero® Global System for Mobile Communications (GSM)/General Packet Radio Services (GPRS) transceiver family is being shipped in mobile handsets worldwide.
+For example, our silicon direct access arrangement (DAA) product family is optimized for the personal computer (PC) modem market; our ISOmodemâ family of embedded modems has been widely adopted by satellite set-top box manufacturers; our ProSLIC® products have gained market share in Voice over Internet Protocol (VoIP)

+residential equipment; and our Aero® GSM/GPRS transceiver family is being shipped in mobile handsets worldwide.
 We continue to introduce next generation ICs with added functionality and further integration.
 In fiscal 2005, we introduced a family of FM broadcast radio tuner products, a family of digital power products, families of oscillators (XOs) and voltage-controlled oscillators (VCXOs), the Aero IIe single-chip EDGE transceiver, the fax ISOmodem embedded modem, the AeroFONE single-chip phone, the Quad ProSLIC and the SiRXTM satellite receivers.
-In the first six months of fiscal 2006, we introduced a family of digital isolator products, a Power over Ethernet controller and expanded our MCU portfolio with the addition of new USB MCUs, Embedded Ethernet solutions and new small form factor devices.
+In the first nine months of fiscal 2006, we introduced the Aero IIed single-chip EDGE transceiver with a digital interface, a family of highly integrated FM transmitters, a family of digital isolator products, a Power over Ethernet controller and expanded our MCU portfolio with the addition of new USB MCUs, Embedded Ethernet solutions and new small form factor devices.
 Through acquisitions and internal development efforts, we have continued to further diversify our product portfolio.
 We plan to continue to introduce products that increase the content we provide for existing applications and enable us to serve markets we do not currently address, thereby expanding our total available market opportunity.

 We group our products into two categories, mobile handset products and broad-based mixed-signal products.
-Mobile handset products include our Aero Transceivers, the AeroFONE single-chip phone, Power Amplifiers (PA), and to the extent incorporated into handsets, FM broadcast radio tuners.
-Broad-based mixed-signal products include our silicon DAA, ISOmodem embedded modems, ProSLIC subscriber line interface circuits, microcontroller products, DSL analog front end, SiPHY® optical physical layer transceivers, precision clock & data recovery ICs (CDRs), XM satellite radio tuner, digital power products, Power over Ethernet controller, FM broadcast radio tuners for non-handset applications, oscillators (XOs), voltage-controlled oscillators (VCXOs), general purpose RF Synthesizers and SiRX satellite receivers.
+Mobile handset products include our Aero Transceivers, the AeroFONE single-chip phone, Power Amplifiers (PA), and to the extent incorporated into handsets, FM broadcast radio tuners and FM transmitters.
+Broad-based mixed-signal products include our silicon DAA, ISOmodem embedded modems, ProSLIC subscriber line interface circuits, microcontroller products, digital subscriber line (DSL) analog front end, SiPHY® optical physical layer transceivers, precision clock & data recovery ICs (CDRs), XM satellite radio tuner, digital power products, Power over Ethernet controller, oscillators (XOs), voltage-controlled oscillators (VCXOs), general purpose RF Synthesizers, SiRX satellite receivers and to the extent incorporated into non-handset applications, FM broadcast radio tuners and FM transmitters.